-ENGL 220 INTRODUCTION TO LITERARY STUDIES (3) [Theory] Prerequisites: ENGL 111, 112.
+ENGL 220W INTRODUCTION TO LITERARY STUDIES [Writing Enriched] (3) [Theory] Prerequisites: ENGL 111W-112W or ENGL 223W.
 Using literary texts as a focal point, this course explores the nature and functions of literature, the basics of literary analysis, the three principal genres (poetry, fiction, drama), conventions of writing about literature, and methods and materials of research.
 The course is intended to be the first course in the English major and is required for all English majors.